selimgomri/membership/docs/sheffield/booking/booking-a-place.md

 ![Booking page](BookingPage.png)

-We'll show your a confirmation dialog.
+We'll show you a confirmation dialog.
 Press the **Confirm booking** button to confirm your place.

 ![Confirm booking dialog](ConfirmBooking.png)